 BHTY will follow COPE flowcharts and seek guidance as per COPE recommendations on resolving issues that may arise.
-Evidence of misconduct will require corrective action in the form of a scientific record including issuing a correction or retraction.
+Evidence of misconduct may require corrective action by issuing a correction or retraction.

-Address concerns regarding misconduct to the journal’s Editor-in-Chief, Publisher, or Managing Editor at firstname.lastname@example.org.
-We will address the issue with all appropriate person(s) as soon as possible and send responses to confirm receipt of the alleged misconduct.
+Address concerns regarding misconduct to the journal’s Editor-in-Chief, Publisher, or Managing Editor, at email@example.com.
+We will address the issue with all appropriate person(s) as soon as possible, and send responses to confirm receipt of alleged misconduct.